ahmadjamalkta/inet-showcases/visualizer/styling/doc/index.rst

 Font family, font size and font style can be set by using the :par:`labelFont` parameter.
 You can omit any value from the parameter if you do not want to change that.
-For example, you can set ``labelFont`` to ``"bold"`` so that font family and font size remain unchanged.
+For example, you can set ``labelFont`` to ``"bold"``, so that font family and font size remain unchanged.
 The :par:`labelColor` parameter can be set to a single color by using a color name or an HTML-style RGB value.